The only thing left was the coffee roaster.

 Lebanon (in red)

-A bloody conflict has been raging in Syria, Lebanon’s much larger neighbor, for over five years.
+A bloody conflict has been raging in Syria, Lebanon’s much larger neighbor, for over six years.
 What started as a local conflict has morphed into a regional and global showdown.
 It’s the most consequential military conflict on the geopolitical chessboard today.

 You have Russia, Iran, Hezbollah, and the Iraqi government backing the Assad government in Syria.
 The U.S., Turkey, Saudi Arabia, Qatar, and others are backing the Syrian rebels, many of whom have links to Al Qaeda and other extremists.
 The Kurds work with both the American side and the Russian side.